-Specify applicable (if any) limits on the amount, frequency, or duration of this service:

-If shopping is the only identified task for homemaker services, homemaker services can not be authorized.
-Transportation or escorting the participant is not an allowable task under Homemaker services.

-The cost of this service is limited to a maximum monthly cap set by the Department or through legislative action.
-This amount allows for approximately 12 hours of service per month at the highest provider rate allowed.
-This cap may be increased as determined by legislative action.
-The DDPM informs a participant of the service cap.

-Note: The service rate is capped by legislative appropriation.
-The cap is different for agency providers than individual providers as agency providers are allowed an administrative reimbursement.
-Providers may choose to use a rate that is less than the cap.

-Homemaker services cannot be provided to a participant living with an individual that is able to perform the homemaking tasks.
-Homemaker services cannot be authorized on the individual service plan with Residential Habilitation, Independent Habilitation, Family Care Option or Adult Foster Care.

-This service shall not be furnished or billed at the same time of day as other services that provide direct care to the participant.
-These services include Medicaid State Plan Services, Behavioral Consultation, Parenting Support, Extended Home Health Care, In-Home Supports, Day Habilitation, Prevocational Services, Small Group Employment Supports, or Individual Employment.

-Specify whether the service may be provided by (check each that applies):

-× Relative

-Provider Category Provider Type Title

-Agency Qualified Service Provider

-Individual Qualified Service Provider

-Service Type: Statutory Service Service Name: Homemaker

-Qualified Service Provider
+use

+11 0 y identified task for homemaker services, homemaker services can not be authorized. orting the participant is not an allowable task under Homemaker services.
+This amount allows for be is limited to a maximum monthly cap set by the Department or through legislative action.
+For approximately 12 hours of service per month at the highest provider rate allowed.
+This can be determined by legislative action.
+The DDPM informs a participant of the service cap. e is capped by legislative appropriation.
+The cap is different for agency providers than as agency providers are allowed an administrative reimbursement.
+Providers may choose to uthe cap. homemaking tasks.
+H cannot be provided to a participant living with an individual that is able to perform the omemaker services cannot be authorized on the individual service plan with Residential dent Habilitation, Family Care Option or Adult Foster Care. participant.These serv Extended Home Healt be furnished or billed at the same time of day as other services that provide direct care to the vices include Medicaid State Plan Services, Behavioral Consultation, Parenting Support, th Care, In-Home Supports, Day Habilitation, Prevocational Services, Small Group s, or Individual Employment.
+This service cannot du uplicate any other service in this waiver.
+Provider ma service may be provided by (check each that applies): sponsible Person Provider Specificatio Provider Category Provider Type Title Agency Qualified Service Provider Individual Qualified Service Provider Appendix C: Pa articipant Services C-1/C 2-3: Provider Specifications for Service Service Type: S Service Name: I tatutory Service Homemaker Provider Category: Agency Provider Type: Qualified Service Pro ovider Provider Qualification License (specify)) .

-Provider Qualifications License (specify): Certificate (specify):
+Certificate (specify):

+Other Standard (specify):

 Agency Enrolled QSP per N.D.A.C.
 75-03-23-07

-Verification of Provider Qualifications Entity Responsible for Verification:
+Verification of Provider Qualifications

+Entity Responsible for Verification:

 ND Medical Services Division

+Frequency of Verification:

 Initial/Re-enrollment every two years and/or upon notification of provider status change.

+Appendix C: Participant Services

+C-1/C-3: Provider Specifications for Service

-Service Type: Statutory Service Service Name: Homemaker Provider Category:
+Service Type: Statutory Service Service Name: Homemaker

+Provider Category:

+Individual

-Individual Provider Type:
+Provider Type:

 Qualified Service Provider

+Provider Qualifications

+License (specify):

+Certificate (specify):

+Other Standard (specify):

 Enrolled as a QSP according to NDAC 75-03-23-07 and demonstrates competencies in homemaker standards.

-Verification of Provider Qualifications Entity Responsible for Verification:
+Verification of Provider Qualifications

+Entity Responsible for Verification:

 ND Medical Services Division

+Frequency of Verification:

 Initial/Re-enrollment every two years and/or upon notification of provider status change.

-Appendix C: Participant Services

-C-1/C-3: Service Specification n

-State laws, regulations and policies referenced in the s the Medicaid agency or the operating agency (if applic Service Type: specification are readily available to CMS upon request through cable).
+- in the specification are readily available to CMS upon request through

+the Medicaid agency or the operating agency (i f applicable).

+Service Type:

 Statutory Service

 Service:

 Habilitation

 Alternate Service Title (if any):

 Independent Habilitation

-HCBS Taxonomy:

-Category 1: Sub-Category 1:
+HCBS Taxonomy: Category 1: Sub-Category 1:

 08 Home-Based Services 08010 home-based habilitation

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Service Definition (Scope):

 Category 4: Sub-Category 4:

-n